xdevelnet/sdb/tests/README.md

 Currently, your can test SELECT performance (including transfering data) by sending lots of GET requests to server.
 Default number of requests is 1000000.
-You can measure used time by using "time" command with this tess.
+You can measure used time by using "time" command with this test.
+Use select_perf.c program to perform that.